benwilcock/spring-cloud-gateway-demo/docs/runtime-discovery-and-service-hiding.md

 #### First, Check that the Greeting Service is Hidden:

 The Greeting Service operates on port `8762` and is hidden inside the Docker network.
 Let's try to call it from your favorite browser using [http://localhost:8762/greeting](http://localhost:8762/greeting).
 You should be told that "the site can't be reached" by your browser.
 This is because the Greeting Service is hidden inside the Docker network (as if it were behind a company firewall).
-It shouldn't be possible for us to talk to the greeting service directly.
+It shouldn't be possible for us to talk to the greeting service directly instead, you’ll see an error page similar to this one below.

 ![Screenshot from the browser window showing that the service is unreachable][22]